tomverbeure/panologic/README.md

  * [Exploiting the FPGA in the Pano Logic Zero Client](http://blog.2gn.com/electronics/exploiting-the-fpga-in-the-pano-logic-zero-client/)
  * [More Reverse Engineering of the Panologic Thin Client G1](http://blog.2gn.com/electronics/more-reverse-engineering-of-the-panologic-thin-client-g1-2/)

+## JTAG Connector

+6 pin connector J8 is the JTAG connector.
+When the IO connectors are at the bottom, J8 is located at the top left of the Xilinx chip, and pin 1 is the one on the left.

+The pin order does NOT follow the one of my Digilent clone.

+Pinout is as follows:

+1. VCC
+2. TDI
+3. TMS
+4. TDO
+5. TCK
+6. GND

+## SPI Connector

+1. GND
+2. CS#
+3. MOSI
+4. CLK
+5. MISO
+6. VCC

 ## Resources

 * [Xilinx Spartan-3E XCS3S1600E](http://www.xilinx.com/support/documentation/data_sheets/ds312.pdf)